auth0/docs/articles/api/management/v2/user-search.md

 ## Exact Matching and Tokenization

-Because of the manner in which ElasticSearch handles tokenization, unexpected results can occur when searching by some fields.
+Because of the manner in which ElasticSearch handles tokenization on `+` and `-`, unexpected results can occur when searching by some fields.
 For example, when searching for a user whose `name` is "jane".

 `name:"jane"`

 However, this will return results for both `jane` and `jane-doe` because both of these _contain_ the exact search term that you used.
 The difference may not affect some searches, but it will affect others, and provide unanticipated results.

+### Structured JSON vs Delimited Strings

+Using structured JSON in your metadata is the ideal.
+Using delimited strings can result in security risks and exposure to problems.
+More information on metadata and how it should be structured can be found in the [metadata documentaton](/metadata).

+### Using the 'raw' Subfield

-If you wish to avoid this, and search for an exact match to your term, an exact string comparison, then for some fields you can use the `raw` subfield, which will be `not_analyzed`.
+If you wish to avoid the potential pitfalls of analyzed data and search for an exact match to your term - an exact string comparison - then for some fields you can use the `raw` subfield, which will be `not_analyzed`.

 So, in the example